QED-DeveloperPortal/SDLC/docs/context.md

   **Modernisation direction:** Encourage **automated test pipelines** and dashboards as proof of compliance.

 ## **5. Quality Assurance Certificates**

-To modernise the Quality Assurance Certificate (QAC) process within the QED SDLC, organisations must transition from a final-stage, manual sign-off to a continuous, automated evidence chain embedded in every sprint.
-The legacy model — where a static QAC was compiled at cycle end, often as a last-minute checklist — created bottlenecks and delayed detection of non-compliance with Departmental standards for quality, accessibility (WCAG 2.x), and usability (CUE).
+To modernise the Quality Assurance Certificate (QAC) process within the QED SDLC, the organisation may choose to transition from a final-stage, manual sign-off to a continuous, automated evidence chain embedded in every sprint.
+The legacy model — where a static QAC was compiled at cycle end, often as a last-minute checklist — creates bottlenecks and delayed detection of non-compliance with Departmental standards for quality, accessibility (WCAG 2.x), and usability (CUE).

 Modernisation embeds QA into the Definition of Done (DoD): every user story must pass automated accessibility scans (e.g., Axe, Lighthouse), code linting for maintainability, and UX consistency checks before being marked “done.”
 These tools run automatically in CI/CD pipelines (e.g., Azure DevOps), generating real-time compliance metrics.
 For example, a build fails if contrast ratios fall below WCAG AA thresholds or if ARIA labels are missing — enforcing accessibility by design, not after the fact.